h3abionet/chipimputation/docs/Tutorial.md

 Compare the chip data and reference panel allele frequencies and generate an exclusion list of those variants where AF values differ more than 10 pp.

-Download the R script given in 'FILE' link at the end of this step and save it as 'plot_AF.R'.
+Download the R script given in 'FILE' link at the end of this step and save it as `plot_AF.R`.
-Set the script as executable for instance with 'chmod +x plot_AF.R' before running it for the first time.
+Set the script as executable for instance with `chmod +x plot_AF.R` before running it for the first time.

 Run the script as indicated in the example command by giving the two frequency files as input arguments.